Allegra Gilfenbaum Studio

 This approach grew out of years of performing, teaching, and repositioning a classical vocal training that prioritized control over listening.
 What emerged instead was a curiosity about what happens when sound is treated not as something to master, but as something to learn with.

 Each performance, gathering, or one-on-one session is a chance to explore that question as it comes up — noticing what emerges in the sound, in myself, and in the space with others.
-Read full bio here

 Studio Work

-Allegra Gilfenbaum Studio is a place for exploring the voice as a living, responsive instrument.
-Through performance projects, one-on-one vocal work, and group singing, the studio supports a practice of working with sound as something that unfolds between body, attention, and environment.
+Through performance, one-on-one vocal work, and group experiences, the studio supports a practice of working with sound as something that emerges through body, attention, and environment.

 • My creative work uses voice as a way of tracing felt experience — turning sensation, memory, and imagination into sound.